Stad Ship Tunnel

 The Stad Ship Tunnel (Stad skipstunnel) is a planned canal and tunnel to bypass the Stad peninsula in Stad Municipality in Vestland county, Norway.
 The peninsula is one of the most exposed areas on the coast, without any outlying islands to protect it from the weather.
 The section has traditionally been one of the most dangerous along the coast of Norway.
-When built it will be the first full-size ship tunnel in the world.
+If built it will be the first full-size ship tunnel in the world.

 Location

 The surrounding waters, known as the Stadhavet Sea, is the most windswept part of the nation's coastline and is stormy around 100 days of the year, leading to ships often waiting days to pass through.
 Currents, created by the area marking the meeting point of the North Sea and the Norwegian Sea further complicate navigation: Since World War Two ended, 33 deaths have occurred in maritime accidents within the Stadhavet Sea.
 The official Visit Norway website has claimed Vikings would drag their boats over the peninsula to avoid crossing the dangerous patch of sea.